tablelandnetwork/docs/docs/local-tableland/cli.md

 npx local-tableland
 ```

 This will start a Local Tableland server on port `http://localhost:8080` and a hardhat node on `http://127.0.0.1:8545`.
-For example, it's common that you'll pass the hardhat RPC URL to clients trying to send on-chain transactions.
+For example, it's common that you'll pass the hardhat RPC URL to clients trying to send onchain transactions.
 For querying the Tableland network via the [Gateway API](/gateway-api), you can use the Local Tableland URL, such as making read queries with the `query?statement=...` endpoint and query param.

 ## Available flags